 Cost is also a factor in many cases, and it shall include everything right from the cost of licenses, maintenance cost, cost required in training and data migration.
 Once the system is finalized, the next immediate step is to realign design process that work according and within the flexibility of the standard system.
 This requires a robust communication between the CAD users across all the departments and training them to follow specific guidelines while developing geometries.

 Standardizing CAD system brings along number of merits and users can follow best design practices automatically.
 It provides a single unambiguous data, reducing design complexity and associated time and cost involved.
 This in turn helps to capture more sales revenue by allowing you to bring products to the market sooner, as compared to multi-CAD using competitors.
 From small to large organizations, standardizing CAD begins playing a vital role right from the first year of its implementation and will continue to support organization growth even in the future.

-Nikunj Patel is a design engineer working with Hi-Tech CADD Services for the past 4 years.
+Nikunj Patel is a design engineer working with Hi-Tech CADD Services - CAD Drafting for the past 4 years.
 He loves designing specialized industrial equipments and can always be found in the lab discussing, brainstorming & tweaking designs.
 He has also worked on architectural projects taking interest in every aspect of design & analysis.